Discover more from Love Over Addiction

 I started my career over 10 years ago because I love writing.
 For real people.
 Not for “likes” or a popularity contest.

 I’m a private person, and fame was never my end game.

-But when I had advisors telling me I needed to Tictok account - that’s when I was like, “Ummmmmmm no. Just no.”
+But when I had advisors telling me I needed a TikTok account - that’s when I was like, “Ummmmmmm, no. Just no.”

 I’m not dancing with bubbles popping up on the screen.
-THAT is definitely not my brand (there are some great women doing this, but I’m not going to be one of them).
+THAT is definitely not my brand (some great women are doing this, but I won’t be one of them).